 We keep teaching and pastoral staff informed of students’ special educational needs and disabilities in order to maximise their progress and ensure understanding of their difficulties.
 We offer a wide range of interventions to improve aspects of literacy and numeracy as well as social skills and curriculum support.
 The main teaching room is E2 which also provides recreational and homework support during break and lunchtime.

-We welcome communication from parents and the SENCo is regularly available to see parents during the Mentoring period on Tuesdays as well as at other pre arranged times.
+We welcome communication from parents and the SENDCo is regularly available to see parents at pre-arranged times.

 Support Offered at Key Stage 3